rebelsky/csc321-jekyll/_dev/_assignments/hartl-5.md

 site.courseid }} {{ site.semester }}, {{ page.title }}: {{ page.subtitle
 }} (_Name_)**".
 Please replace _Name_ with your name.

-0. What is the URL of your Cloud 9 instance?
+1. What is the URL of your Cloud 9 instance?
 (E.g., `https://ide.c9.io/username/rails-tutorial`.)
 I realize that you've told me before, but it's easier to have it in this location.

-1. What is the URL of your GitHub or BitBucket repo?
+2. What is the URL of your GitHub or BitBucket repo?

-2. What is the URL of your Heroku application?
+3. What is the URL of your Heroku application?

-3. The suggested `README.md` refers to `LICENSE.md`.
-Where does that latter file come from?

-_Remaining questions forthcoming!_
+_Sam neglected to write the remaining instructions.
+Just send your URLs._